 It’s obvious that pimple popping is having quite the moment.
-From countless YouTube videos of charismatic dermatologists popping, squeezing, and draining with abandon to Reddit’s infamous r/popping thread, it seems like everybody and their mother is obsessed with the strangely rewarding experience of watching a pimple get completely obliterated.
+From countless YouTube videos of charismatic dermatologists popping, squeezing, and draining with abandon to Reddit’s infamous r/popping thread, it seems like everybody and their mother are obsessed with the strangely rewarding experience of watching a pimple get completely obliterated.

 While it’s fun and somewhat addicting to watch Dr. Pimple Popper extracting pimples and blackheads in her office, attempting to bring the popping fun to your own space can lead to serious skin consequences if you’re not careful.
 Wondering how to safely remove pimples at home?
 We’ve got you covered.

-Reasons you shouldn’t pop your pimples at home unless you absolutely know what you’re doing?
+Reasons you shouldn’t pop your pimples at home unless you know what you’re doing?
 Well firstly, if you don’t do it right, you can inadvertently cause more dirt and sebum to become trapped in your pores, which can lead to further infection.
-Additionally, you could cause your pores to become unnecessarily inflamed, and even cause scarring or hyperpigmentation.
+Additionally, you could cause your pores to become unnecessarily inflamed and even cause scarring or hyperpigmentation.